Woodroffe

 Educational outcomes in Woodroffe fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.8%, significantly lower than the SA4 region average of 31.3%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 11.2%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 47.0% of residents aged 15+ holding vocational credentials - advanced diplomas (9.9%) and certificates (37.1%).
+The area has university qualification rates of 14.8%, significantly lower than the SA4 region average of 31.3%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.7%).
+Trade and technical skills are prominent, with 47.0% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (37.1%).

 Educational participation is high, with 35.9% of residents currently enrolled in formal education.
-This includes 13.6% in primary, 9.6% in secondary, and 4.4% in tertiary education.
-The area's educational provision includes Woodroffe Primary School and Sacred Heart Catholic Primary School, serving a total of 503 students.
+This includes 13.6% in primary education, 9.6% in secondary education, and 4.4% pursuing tertiary education.
+The area has two primary schools: Woodroffe Primary School and Sacred Heart Catholic Primary School, serving a total of 503 students.
 Both schools focus exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education